Jayd-H/CPP-Node-Route-Calculator/README.md

 }
 ```

-The FindNeighbour takes the reference to a node and simply returns the stored neighbours references to be outputted to the file.
+The FindNeighbour takes the reference to a node and simply returns the stored neighbours' references to be outputted to the file.
 This was the main reason behind my decision to store neighbours of a node directly in a node object.

 **CheckRoute(...)**
 ```cpp